rpuggian/cloud-developer-todo-app/README.md

 # ToDo App Serverless Project

+The github link to this project is: https://github.com/rpuggian/cloud-developer-todo-app

 This project demonstrates the setup of application components as a serverless application running on a Cloud Infrastructure